UU-Human-Evolution/1MB335/Lab4.md

 ---

 ## **Generating a Distance Matrix**
-A **distance matrix** is a table that shows the genetic distances between sequences.
+A **distance matrix** is a table that quantifies the genetic distances between sequences.
 A smaller distance means the sequences are more closely related.
+In today's lab, it is generated from the multiple sequence alignment created in Lab3.
+This matrix helps determine evolutionary relationships by identifying closely related sequences.
+Using these distances, species with the smallest values are grouped first in a Newick format tree, which is then manually constructed and visualized in iTOL.
+This process allows for interpreting evolutionary relationships and identifying sister species.

 We will use the **EMBOSS DistMat** tool: